powercodeacademy/phase-3-ruby-project/README.md

 - Challenges you expect to face
 - How you are meeting the requirements of the project

-Reach out to the instructor asynchronously to schedule a time for your pitch.

 **MVP ASAP** - Focus on getting your minimum viable product working first!

 ## Example Project Domain